loumadev/EdupageAPI/README.md

 ```

 ### class Assignment
-This class holds an information about an assignment such as homework, test, presentation...
+This class holds the information about an assignment such as homework, test, presentation...
 ```typescript
 class Assignment extends RawData {
     edupage: Edupage;